programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ## Introduction

+For a recent undergraduate course in digital history our class was working with the [Shawville Equity newspaper](http://numerique.banq.qc.ca/patrimoine/details/52327/2553732).
+After a few days of research through the digital copies of The Equity my mouse hand was cramped and my eyes were strained.
+I thought that making a finding aid would make it easier to look up topics without having to open each edition individually and scan through it.

+The [first finding aid](http://jeffblackadar.ca/hist3814o_final/equityeditions.html) I made was an html file listing the dates of the editions with links to its digital copy.
+Later I added the most common words that appeared in each edition.
+This version of the [finding aid](http://www.jeffblackadar.ca/hist3814o_final/equityeditions_withtopics.html) was 4.3 mb in size.

+I wanted to make further improvements to the finding aid by using natural language processing of The Equity in R per [Lincoln Mullen’s lesson](https://rpubs.com/lmullen/nlp-chapter) on the Rpubs website.
+Given the thousands of person, location and organization entities present in over 6000 editions of The Equity, using static html files to present the finding aid would be impractical.
+I decided to use a relational database.
+The database would allow me to publish the finding aid to a website where it could be searched.  using a database also offered the ability to recover from errors when my R program stopped.
+Since the database stores the most recently processed work, the R program was able to begin processing from where it left off before it ran into an error.
+This was very important because I did not want to waste days of processing by starting over at the beginning.
+This lesson is in introduction to using the MySQL relational database with R.

 MySQL is a relational database used to store and query information.
 This lesson will use the R language to provide a tutorial and examples to:
  - Set up and connect to a table in MySQL.
  - Store records to the table.